 Here’s an easy recipe for the perfect restaurant style paneer butter masala for all you paneer (cottage cheese) lovers!
 I love serving this with parathas and jeera rice.
 It’s always a hit with family and guests!

-This restaurant style paneer butter masala is definitely one of my favourite recipes forever, and it is one of my most viewed recipes on the blog.
-I decided to give the pictures and the post a facelift so that we can have the most amazing paneer butter masala for as long as we want!
+This restaurant style paneer butter masala is definitely one of my favorite recipes forever, and it is one of my most viewed recipes on the blog.
+I decided to give the pictures and the post a face lift so that we can have the most amazing paneer butter masala for as long as we want!

 So here’s the thing with paneer butter masala.
 If you are a paneer lover, it is the king of all paneer recipes.